damachine/coolerdash/README.md

 ---

-> **Runtime configuration:** All settings are managed in `/opt/coolerdash/config.ini`.
+> **Runtime configuration:** All settings are managed in `/etc/coolerdash/config.ini`.
-> After editing the config file, restart the service with `sudo systemctl restart coolerdash.service` to apply your changes.
+> After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.
 >
-> **If `/opt/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**
+> **If `/etc/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**

 ### Important customizable values

-All relevant configuration options (display, thresholds, colors, paths, daemon and many more settings) are set in `/opt/coolerdash/config.ini`.
+All relevant configuration options (display, thresholds, colors, paths, daemon and many more settings) are set in `/etc/coolerdash/config.ini`.
 > **Tip:** Edit `/etc/coolerdash/config.ini` to change the look, update interval, thresholds, or LCD behavior to your needs.

 ## 🔍 Troubleshooting